rubyreferences/rubyref/_src/intermediate/parsed/core/Symbol.md

 # Symbol

-`Symbol` objects represent names and some strings inside the Ruby interpreter.
+Symbol objects represent names inside the Ruby interpreter.
 They are generated using the `:name` and `:"string"` literals syntax, and by the various `to_sym` methods.
-The same `Symbol` object will be created for a given name or string for the duration of a program's execution, regardless of the context or meaning of that name.
-Thus if `Fred` is a constant in one context, a method in another, and a class in a third, the `Symbol` `:Fred` will be the same object in all three contexts.
+The same Symbol object will be created for a given name or string for the duration of a program's execution, regardless of the context or meaning of that name.
+Thus if `Fred` is a constant in one context, a method in another, and a class in a third, the Symbol `:Fred` will be the same object in all three contexts.

     module One
       class Fred